 This piece was written by Dr Susan de Witt, Senior Project Manager of Innovative Finance at the UCT GSB’s Bertha Centre for Social Innovation & Entrepreneurship.
-For more like this, see our public-private partnerships newsfeed.

 In South Africa, reducing the incidence of new HIV infections in young women is a complex behavioural issue that requires multiple interventions and stakeholders.
 As Fareed Abdullah, the former CEO of the South African National AIDS Council points out, it is about sex — which is about relationships, which is about power dynamics.